ethereum/devp2p/caps/eth.md

 peer.
 For each bit set to one, the peer stores the cell at that index in all blobs of the transaction.
 A bit must be set only if the peer has the cell at that index in all blobs of the transaction.
 This field is only relevant for those entries that refer to blob transactions.
-Blob transactions with the same cells value may be announced together in a batch within this message.
+Blob transactions with the same `cells` field may be announced together in a batch within this message.

 The recommended soft limit for this message is 4096 items (~150 KiB).